sewebb/iis-styleguide/src/atoms/icon/readme.md

 # Icons

-Icons are available as an svg sprite, as individual svg files and as at zip containing all icons and the svg sprite.
+Icons are available as an svg sprite, as individual svg files and as a zip containing all icons and the svg sprite.